gopinathsjsu/team-project-theavengers/project_journal.md

 None
 #### Sprint 2
 ###### What tasks did I work on / complete?
-* Modified the UI Wireframes, identify required models and create collection in database.
+* Modified the UI Wireframes, identified required models and create collection in database.
 * Updated Weekly scrum report.
 ###### What am I planning to work on next?
 * Populate sample data into the user model and write backend API calls for user signin/signup.